Ben Swann: WGCL-TV in Atlanta (CBS46)

-He was suspended in January 2017 for running a story attempting to revive the Pizzagate conspiracy theory, in which Swann called for an "investigation" into the months-old false claims that a Washington, D.C. pizza restaurant was hiding a child sex trafficking ring in its non-existent basement, citing anonymous Internet users as his sources; The Atlanta Journal-Constitution noted that it appeared Swann had done no independent reporting on the topic.
+He was suspended in January 2017 for running a story attempting to revive the Pizzagate conspiracy theory, in which Swann called for an "investigation" into the months-old false claims that a Washington, D.C. pizza restaurant was hiding a child sex trafficking ring in its non-existent basement, citing anonymous Internet users as his sources; The Atlanta Journal-Constitution noted that Swann had apparently done no independent reporting on the topic.
 He was reinstated after he took down his Truth in Media and Reality Check sites.
 He was fired on January 29, 2018, after the station learned that he had been trying to revive Truth in Media without their knowledge and permission.
 According to The Atlanta Journal-Constitution, Swann's Reality Check segment had "often veered into alt-right conspiracy theories".

 Current work

 Swann relaunched Truth in Media in 2018 after he was fired by WGCL-TV.
 Starting in 2018 he began publishing pieces for the Liberty Nation website.
 Swann launched the Isegoria social media platform, named from the ancient Greek meaning "Equality of all in freedom of speech".
 He later returned to RT America in 2018.
 In FARA filings disclosed in August 2022, Swann was paid $6.8 million by the Russian government in order to produce propaganda TV content for the South America, Indian, and Chinese markets.